Power-free values of binary forms and the global determinant method: Proof of Theorem : Preliminaries

 \section{Proof of Theorem \ref{MT3}: Preliminaries}

 In the next two sections we complete the proof of Theorem \ref{MT3}.
-We will extend arguments from Section \ref{S3} to obtain an analogue of Salberger's Lemma 1.4 in \cite{S2}, which is stated as Lemma \ref{6Lem1} below.
-The argument in the proof of Lemma \ref{6Lem1} is essentially the same as the proof of Lemma 1.4 in \cite{S2}; Walsh also proved a similar result in \cite{Wal}. \\ \\ For a given point $P$ on $X_p$ let $m_P$ denote the multiplicity of $P$.
+We have chosen to give arguments similar to those given by Salberger to prove his Lemma 1.4 in \cite{<S2>}, which is stated as Lemma \ref{6Lem1} below.
+The argument in the proof of Lemma \ref{6Lem1} is essentially the same as the proof of Lemma 1.4 in \cite{<S2>}; Walsh also proved a similar result in \cite{<Wal>}. \\ \\ For a given point $P$ on $X_p$ let $m_P$ denote the multiplicity of $P$.
 Next, let us write $n_p = \sum_P m_P$, where the sum is over all points $P \in X_p$.

-\begin{lemma} Let $X$ be a geometrically integral hypersurface in $\bP(\Bw)$ of degree $d$, and let $p$ be a prime for which $X_p$ is geometrically integral.
+\begin{lemma} Let $X$ be a geometrically integral hypersurface in $\bP(\Bw)$ of degree $d$ defined by a primitive form $F$, and let $p$ be a prime for which $X_p$ is geometrically integral.
 Suppose there exist $s$ primitive $(r+2)$-tuples of integers

 representing elements of $X(\bQ; \BB)$.
 Let $M_1, \cdots, M_s$ be monomials in $(x_0, \cdots, x_{r+1})$ with integer coefficients and the same weighted degree.
 Then, there is a positive number $\kappa(d,r)$ which depends on $d$ and $r$, such that the determinant of the $s \times s$ matrix formed by the entries $M_j(\boldsymbol\xi_l)$ is divisible by $p^{N}$ with